Flowers Foods (FLO) Short term Debt (2016 - 2026)

 - Quarterly Short term Debt rose 30874.81% to $399.6 million in Q1 2026 from the year-ago period, while the trailing twelve-month figure was $399.6 million through Jan 2026, up 30874.81% year-over-year, with the annual reading at $399.6 million for FY2026, 30874.81% up from the prior year.

-- Short term Debt for Q1 2026 was $399.6 million at Flowers Foods, roughly flat from $399.4 million in the prior quarter.
+- Short term Debt was $399.6 million for Q1 2026 at Flowers Foods, roughly flat from $399.4 million in the prior quarter.

-- The five-year high for Short term Debt was $399.6 million in Q1 2026, with the low at $38000.0 in Q4 2024.
+- Over five years, Short term Debt peaked at $399.6 million in Q1 2026 and troughed at $38000.0 in Q4 2024.

-- The sharpest move saw Short term Debt plummeted 94.89% in 2024, then soared 1051039.47% in 2025.
+- Year-over-year, Short term Debt crashed 94.89% in 2024 and then surged 1051039.47% in 2025.

-- Over 5 years, Short term Debt stood at $1.1 million in 2022, then skyrocketed by 66.93% to $1.9 million in 2023, then plummeted by 32.74% to $1.3 million in 2024, then surged by 30863.8% to $399.4 million in 2025, then rose by 0.04% to $399.6 million in 2026.
+- A 5-year view of Short term Debt shows it stood at $1.1 million in 2022, then surged by 66.93% to $1.9 million in 2023, then tumbled by 32.74% to $1.3 million in 2024, then soared by 30863.8% to $399.4 million in 2025, then grew by 0.04% to $399.6 million in 2026.